What is Retrieval Augmented Generation (RAG)?

 3. Access real-time information

-There’s this new idea called "Graph RAG."
-Instead of doing retrieval and generation as separate, sequential steps, it ties them together using graph-based knowledge representation.
-Often through knowledge graphs or semantic networks to make the information retrieval process more accurate.
+There is this new idea called "GraphRAG."
+Instead of storing data in vector databases like basic RAG, it stores information using graph-based knowledge representation, often knowledge graphs or semantic networks.
+As a result, it builds better relationships between data to make the information retrieval process more accurate.

 Conclusion